google-research/pix2struct/README.md

 We provide a minimal script for performing inference on a single example.
 This path has only been tested at extremely small scale and is not meant for larger-scale inference.
-For large-scale inference, we recommend setting a custom task with dummy labels and running the evaluation script (`t5x.eval`) as documented above.
+For large-scale inference, we recommend setting a custom task with placeholder labels and running the evaluation script (`t5x.eval`) as documented above.

 In the following example, we show the command for predicting the caption of an